HELLO!

 Ketogenic diet produces different outcomes - we know only two children who tried it:

-for one being 4 years old it worked very well, controlling seizures without medicine
+• for one being 4 years old it worked very well, controlling seizures (earlier uncontrollable) without medicine

-for the other it was ineffective in the early months (LINK)
+• for the other it was ineffective in the early months - infant case (LINK)

 Development support - as the mutation impacts mainly motor skills and speech and can cause autism spectrum disorders, ongoing stimulation of patients' development focuses on: